LuuuXG/cvdproc/docs/usage.md

 # Usage

-Please refer to the different pages for specific functions:
+**Please refer to the different pages for specific functions:**

+If you need to create a BIDS dataset from DICOM files, please refer to:

 - [dcm2bids](dcm2bids/dcm2bids.md): Create BIDS dataset from DICOM files.